 The consultation paper is also available in:

 In September 2016, the PRI released its report Sustainable financial system: nine priority conditions to address.
 The consultation set out the PRI’s work on a sustainable financial system which will form part of its ten-year Blueprint for responsible investment, due for release in March 2017.
-To provide feedback on the report or for further information on the PRI’s sustainable financial system work, contact email@example.com.
+To provide feedback on the report or for further information a on the PRI’s sustainable financial system work, contact firstname.lastname@example.org.

 The PRI received nearly 200 submissions to the consultation and would like to thank signatories and stakeholders for their participation.